Promethease is an inexpensive tool for identifying basic health predispositions based on your DNA. Just be sure you use it properly.

 The first step is to download your results (called your raw data) from wherever you were tested.
 We should be the owners of our own genetic data.
 Save a copy of your raw data to your computer.

-To get a glimpse into your own personal health, you can then upload your raw data file at www.promethease.com, pay them $5 and receive a one-time report.
+To get a glimpse into your own personal health, you can then upload your raw data file at www.promethease.com, pay the modest fee and receive a one-time report.
 This report will tell you about various aspects of your health including your predisposition to certain diseases and ailments, as well as your likely response or sensitivity to certain drugs.